 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

 This tasty Tarator Soup is perfect for low-carb or Keto diet plans.
-The higher-fat yogurt, half and half, and generous amount of olive oil would make it high in fat for the original South Beach Diet, but I bet if you’re strictly following South Beach you can make a pretty delicious version using fat-free yogurt, milk or buttermilk, and maybe a bit less olive oil.
+The higher-fat yogurt, half and half, and generous amount of olive oil would make it high in fat for the original South Beach Diet, but if you’re strictly following South Beach you can make a pretty delicious version using fat-free yogurt, milk or buttermilk, and maybe a bit less olive oil.

 Find More Recipes Like This One: